EthanZSu/azure-storage-account/README.md

   <br />
 Select the storage account you made.
   <br />
-On the left menu, scroll down & select "containers".
+On the left menu, search for or select "containers".
   <br />
 Click the: blue plus - Container button.
   <br />